rudeog/groovesizerstochastic/README.md

 to run the makefile.
 Also you'll need avrdude which talks to the AVR programmer to send the firmware to the box.

+If you don't feel like building it, I've included the binary in the repo here (stocha.hex).
+You'll still need avrdude.
+Here is a command line from the makefile:

+    avrdude -C/path/to/avrdude.conf -v -patmega328p -cstk500v2 -Pusb -Uflash:w:stocha.hex:i

 Hey I never said it would be easy, but if you are one of the rare people that actually have a groovesizer box, then you are a fine specimen indeed!
 You can do it!
 If you have questions feel free to create